 The Daylite packs can also easily be attached to many of the other Osprey packs.
 So they also make a handy extension of addition to your other existing packs (with Addon compatibility).

-I like, the Osprey Daylite as a super lightweight and small pack that is good for those short, quick trips or training runs.
-It has enough space for even a day hike (rain jacket, food, water etc) but you might struggle on a long day trip in a city or if you carry a lot of gear no matter where you go (that is me in a nutshell!)
+I like, the Osprey Daylite is a super lightweight and small pack that is good for those short, quick trips or training runs.
+It has enough space for even a day hike (rain jacket, food, water, etc) but you might struggle on a long day trip in a city or if you carry a lot of gear no matter where you go (that is me in a nutshell!)

 The Daylite Plus gives you far more space and packing options with the front stash pocket as well as better storage for your laptop or tablet.
-I would use this one as more of a travel or small daypack for class or if you just want the option to carry more stuff.
+I would use this one as more of travel or small daypack for class or if you just want the option to carry more stuff.